Current Policy Projections

 1 | The share of clean energy in the current policy projections is not clearly defined, because the impact of the fossil fuel subsidy phase out on the share is not known.
 Therefore, we cannot compare the shares of renewables in the NDC to the current policy scenario.

-In 2017, the UAE also announced the Energy Strategy for 2050, a plan which aims at diversifying the energy matrix and improving energy efficiency (WAM, 2017).
+In 2017, the UAE announced the Energy Strategy for 2050, a plan which aims at diversifying the energy mix and improving energy efficiency (WAM, 2017).
 The strategy foresees shares of 44% renewable energy, 38% gas, 12% “clean coal” and 6% nuclear in the electricity mix in 2050.
 According to projections from the Department of Energy and the Dubai Electricity and Water Authority, the contribution of renewables in primary energy will increase.
-They however also expect a continued increase of gas consumption (Trichakis et al., 2018).
+However, they also expect a continued increase in gas consumption (Trichakis et al., 2018).

-The UAE is building its first coal-fired power plant, the 2.4 GW ultra-supercritical Hassyan power plant, in Dubai (Power Technology, 2017).
-It is also considering the development of another 1.8 GW coal plant (IEA Clean Coal Centre, 2019).
+In May 2020, the construction of the first unit of the 2.4 GW ultra-supercritical Hassyan power plant was completed (SASAC, 2020).
+The plant is UAE’s first coal-fired power plant, expected to be fully completed by 2023 (Power Technology, 2017).
+The UAE is also considering the development of another 1.8 GW coal plant (IEA Clean Coal Centre, 2019).
 The development of coal in the UAE is inconsistent with the Paris Agreement.
 To keep the window open for a 1.5°C-consistent GHG emission pathway, no new coal-fired power plants should be built (Kuramochi et al., 2017).
 In Paris Agreement compatible pathways for the Middle East and Africa region, coal power generation would need to be reduced by 80% in 2030 compared to 2010 levels, leading to a phase-out by 2034 (Yanguas Parra et al., 2019).

-In a further effort to diversify the electricity mix, 5.6 GW nuclear power capacity will come online by around 2021 and several GW of solar power will be installed by 2030 (Masdar Institute/IRENA, 2015).
-A South Korean consortium has been awarded the contract to build the nuclear power plants and there is a framework in place for competitive tendering of solar power plants in the UAE (Masdar Institute/IRENA, 2015).
+In a further effort to diversify the electricity mix, 5.6 GW of nuclear power capacity will come online by around 2021 and several GW of solar power will be installed by 2030 (Masdar Institute/IRENA, 2015).
+The UAE connected the first of four 1.4 GW nuclear reactors of the larger 5.6 GW Barakah nuclear power plant to the power grid in August 2020 (Emirates News Agency, 2020a).
+A South Korean consortium has been awarded the contract to build the nuclear power plants and a framework for competitive tendering of solar power plants in the UAE is in place (Masdar Institute/IRENA, 2015).

 In June 2019 the 1.2 GW Noor solar PV plant came online in Abu Dhabi.
 At the time of completion it was the world’s largest single-site solar power plant (Gulf News, 2019a).
-A further 2 GW solar power tender opened in July 2019 in Abu Dhabi, with expected completion in 2022 (Hall, 2019).
+A further 1.5 GW solar power tender opened in July 2019 in Abu Dhabi, with expected completion in 2022 (Bellini, 2020).

 The Emirate of Dubai has also launched its own large-scale solar PV project: the Mohammed bin Rashid Al Maktoum Solar Park launched in 2012 should reach 5 GW of solar PV and CSP by 2030.
-The fifth tender round of this solar park, completed in October 2019, raised the total tendered capacity to nearly 2.9 GW (Gulf Today, 2019).
+The fifth tender round (900 MW) of this solar park, completed in October 2019, raised the total tendered capacity to nearly 2.9 GW (Gulf Today, 2019).
+DEWA, Dubai’s electric utility, has signed a power purchase agreement (PPA) for this 900 MW phase with commercial operation expected in Q2 2021 (Emirates News Agency, 2020b).
+Construction of a third phase of the solar project (800 MW) was completed in the first half of 2020 (Davids, 2020), but it is unclear whether it has been connected to the grid.

 In addition to these solar power projects, a contract for the UAE’s first pumped storage hydroelectric plant, with an expected capacity of 250 MW, was awarded in August 2019 (Gulf News, 2019b).